sebastien-zhou/documentation-ia-product/documentation/igrc-platform/theoretical-rights/index.md

 ---
-layout: page
 title: "Theoretical Rights"
-parent: "iGRC Platform"
-nav_order: 250
-has_children: true
+description: "Configuration of theoretical rights"
 ---

-# Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}
----

-# Purpose
+# Theoretical rights

 Theoretical rights allow to load a list of accesses Identities should have in theory, and compare it with real access rights.

-The goal is to run controls, that list overallocations and underallocations:
+The goal is to run controls, that list over-allocations and under-allocations:

-* Overallocations: rights the Identity has in real applications that are not in the theoretical rights model
+- Over-allocations: rights the Identity has in real applications that are not in the theoretical rights model
-* Underallocations: rights the Identity should have according to the theoretical rights model, but does not have in the real applications
+- Under-allocations: rights the Identity should have according to the theoretical rights model, but does not have in the real applications

 ![Theoretical rights model](./images/theoretical_rights_model.png)